amidaware/trmm-docs/docs/functions/workingdoc.md

 3. Request Headers
 Request headers allow the server to learn more about the request context.
 Here are some common headers used in webhook configurations:

-Content-Type: Describes the nature of the data being sent.
+Content-Type: Is the type of data being sent.
 For JSON data, you use application/json.
 Authorization: If your endpoint requires authentication, you might use a token or other credentials in this header.
 User-Agent: Identifies the application making the request.
 Example: